Shop

 Folliculitis

 Folliculitis is a skin disorder where the hair follicles become infected, which results in tender, red spots called pustules on the skin’s surface.
 Folliculitis is the result of ingrowing hairs; the grown hair curls back on itself and the follicles becomes infected.
 Staphylococcus aureus is the most common organism that causes folliculitis (S. aureus).
 A fungus or other foreign bodies detected on the skin can sometimes cause it as well.
+While folliculitis is generally not serious, it can be uncomfortable and, if left untreated, can lead to more severe infections or complications like scarring.

 -